 Martha ensures everything is running as smoothly as possible and is a source of information, advice and guidance on all things We Can Talk.

 Pippa Menzies, Project Support Officer

 Pippa is supporting our project expansion across Health Education England working across Kent, Surrey and Sussex (HEE KSS).

 Luís Costa da Silva, Research Associate

 Luís oversees all our surveys and questionnaires to make sure we are asking the right questions and analyses the data to measure the impact of the project.

 Jamie Willo, HEE KSS Darzi Fellow

-Jamie has joined We Can Talk as part of a Darzi Fellowship and will focus on sustainability and skills exchange including working with CAMHS to identify areas of skills deficit in physical health.
+Jamie has joined We Can Talk as part of a Darzi Fellowship with a focus on sustainability and skills exchange including working with CAMHS to identify areas of skills deficit in physical health.

-Our We Can Talk team also includes our amazing local Project Leads from CAMHS and acute working in partnership across North East London.
+Our We Can Talk team also includes our amazing local Project Leads from acute and CAMHS working in partnership.